 I also hypothesize that the variable resistance could be bad for the amp.
-The shield of the instrument cable has a lot more copper than the conductor, so that you would have unbalanced resistance between positive and negative.
+The shield of the instrument cable has a lot more copper than the conductor, so you would have unbalanced resistance between positive and negative.

 I know some of you might read this and say – I've been using a guitar cable as a speaker cable for years without a problem.
 Then you're lucky and maybe knock-on-wood now.
-That's like saying, I've been driving a stick and never took it out of 1st gear and no problems with the engine.
+That's like saying I've been driving a stick and never took it out of 1st gear and had no problems with the engine.

 The very first high quality amp I ever bought was a Rivera Knucklehead 100 in 1997/1998.
 At the time, it was like $2000 for this thing, and I saved every penny, sold everything I could to get my hands on one.
 That was the very first tube amp I owned.
 This thing blew my mind.
 At Winter NAMM 2020, while at our booth, I actually saw the man himself – Paul Rivera, Sr. of Rivera Amplification, and went over there and shook his hand (pre-COVID days) and thanked him for that amp.
 So let's hear what Paul Rivera, Sr. has to say about using a guitar cable for a speaker cable.

 Transmission of power require low resistance for low loss.
 Also, high current requires larger cross section of wire.
 Larger power needs smaller gauge-larger wire.
 Guitar cables are designed for low noise and capacitance, and tiny amounts of current.
 If you use them for a speaker cable, large losses in power transmission occur. – Paul Rivera, Sr.